panglesd/slipshow/docs/record-tutorial.rst

 Which one is the easiest to prepare?
 And which one is the clearest and most enjoyable to watch?
-These questions obviously depend on the person, but for me and this particular visual explanation, the "pen and paper" approach works much better!
+These questions obviously depend on the person, but for me and this particular visual explanation, the "pen and paper" approach works best!

 So why do we still do slide-based presentations?
 Probably because it has other
-advantages: It's easily readable if your handwriting is not perfect, you can share your slides, it's less stressful as you have less to do during the presentation, you can reuse your slides.
+advantages: It's easily readable if your handwriting is not perfect, you can share your slides, it's less stressful as you have less to do during the presentation, and you can reuse your slides.

-The record-and-replay drawing feature of Slipshow try to reclaim the niceness of whiteboard presentations, will retaining some of the nice things about prepared presentations.
+The record-and-replay drawing feature of Slipshow tries to reclaim the "niceness" and immediacy of whiteboard presentations, while retaining some of the advantages of prepared presentations.

 .. note::